talorlik/ldap-2fa-on-k8s/tf_backend_state/README.md

 3. **Costs**:
    - S3: Minimal cost for storage (typically < $1/month for small projects)
-   - DynamoDB: Pay-per-request, very low cost for occasional Terraform operations
+   - No additional costs for state locking (uses file-based locking in S3)

 4. **Backup**: State file versioning is enabled, so you can recover previous versions from the S3 console if needed.